 - Your computer/device (online): Screen-share, the student annotates their answers & you input what they select/write for them.

-Lately, I’ve noticed my students need more time with me.
+Sometimes, my students just need more time with me.
 Even when they can do something independently they’ve wanted us to do activities together during lessons.
 Why?
-It’s been a tough year for all of us & I believe it’s their way of making a connection with someone else.

 Several years ago, one of my sons had a lot of anxiety since I’d had multiple surgeries.
 It led to my son feeling a lot of uncertainty in his world.
 If mommy wasn’t okay, then he wasn’t okay.
 After months of trying to help my son, I found out about languages of love.
 Spending daily one-on-one time with him was what he needed to feel right in his world.
 Even as teens, there are times when my sons sit down on the couch to be close.
 They may or may not share what is going on, but it’s a sign that they need the connection.